Ma Zhaoxu: Career

 Ma joined the Foreign Affairs Ministry in 1987 and served in various departments and embassies, including counselor at the PRC embassy in the United Kingdom from 2001 to 2002 and counselor at the PRC embassy in Belgium from 2002 to 2004.
 He was appointed deputy director of the Policy Planning Department in 2004 and director in 2006.
 In January 2009, he replaced Liu Jianchao as the director-general of the Information Department as well as the head spokesperson of the ministry.

 In April 2010, as spokesman of the Foreign Affairs Ministry, Ma stated that “there are no dissidents in China”, while China responds disapprovingly to the Nobel prize having been awarded to incarcerated Chinese dissident Liu Xiaobo.

-On 6 April 2016, he was appointed as the Permanent Representative of the People's Republic of China to the United Nations Office at Geneva (UNOG) and other International Organizations.
+On 6 April 2016, he was appointed as the Permanent Representative of the China to the United Nations Office at Geneva (UNOG) and other International Organizations.

 In 2018, Ma succeeded Liu Jieyi as China's Permanent Representative to the UN in New York.

-Ma was appointed Vice Minister of Foreign Affairs on July 15, 2019.
+Ma was recalled back to China and appointed Vice Minister of Foreign Affairs on July 15, 2019.
 As vice minister, he is responsible for managing international organizations and conferences, international economy and arms control affairs.

-On 13 January 2023, Ma was further promoted to Deputy Minister of Foreign Affairs taking charge of all daily working affairs.
+On 13 January 2023, Ma was appointed to the role of Executive Vice Minister of Foreign Affairs taking charge of all daily working affairs.
 This position is equivalent to a ministerial-level rank.